spigotemcee/spigot_blessing/README.md

 Q] What does Blessing do?
 A] Blessing is basically a low effort, boredom-driven Fortune lookalike.
-It takes its prompts from the blessing_prompts.txt and chooses to display one of them.
+It takes its prompts from BLESSINGS.JSON and chooses to display one of them.
    It is randomized, so you shouldn't be seeing the same prompt over and over again.
-Theoretically it should be allowed to add as many prompts as you wish, there's only one way to find out! ;)
+Theoretically it should be allowed to add as many prompts as you wish, but there's only one way to find out! ;)

 ----------------------------------------------------------------------------
                              HOW TO USE BLESSING